See Manage Returns for options and issues to consider.

-See Returns for specific "how to" information.
+See Guidelines for handling returns for specific information.

 You can issue refunds in full or in part via the Manage Orders tool.

 Most refunds are issued based on the payment method used at the time of purchase.
 If your buyer makes a purchase using a prepaid card, you will need to refund the purchase amount in the form of a credit to that prepaid card.

 See Issue Refund for information about issuing both full and partial refunds.

 The refund is applied to the buyer's credit card within minutes after you successfully complete a refund transaction.
 It typically takes 3 to 5 business days for the credit to appear on the buyer's credit card statement.
 This depends on how long it takes the buyer's bank to process the transaction.
 The same is true for gift cards.